saltedlolly/developer.rebble.io/source/tutorials/watchface-tutorial/part1.md

 ## Showing Some Text

-^CP^ Navigate back to the CloudPebble code editor and open your main C file to continue adding code.

-^LC^ Re-open your main C file to continue adding code.
+Re-open your main C file to continue adding code.

 The best way to show some text on a watchface or watchapp is to use a ``TextLayer`` element.
 The first step in doing this is to follow a